“The money is in the list.”

 An email marketing tool is the engine that powers your list.

-Ultimately, it’s an end-to-end solution for email marketing, and it’s one of the few tools that are an essential component of any online business.
+Ultimately, it’s an end-to-end solution for email marketing and email newsletters, and it’s one of the few tools that are an essential component of any online business.

 Before we get into the meaty stuff, let’s talk about some typical use-cases for email marketing and why any of this even matters.

 There are a few types of email marketing campaigns that a reliable email service will allow you to send out to your list as a small business.

 Let’s do a quick breakdown of what they are: